w3c/event-timing/README.md

 * WheelEvents
 * InputEvents
 * CompositionEvents
+* Drag and Drop Events

+Of the above, <code>mousemove</code>, <code>pointermove</code>, <code>touchmove</code>, and <code>drag</code> are excluded for now because these are "continuous" events.
+Analyzing the performance of these is trickier, so the current API does not expose these types of events.
 This proposal defines an API addressing the following use cases:

 1. Observe the queueing delay of input events before performance observers are registered.